louisklinogo/Project-Manager/tasks.md

 ## Implementation Plan with Testing Checkpoints and GitHub Milestones

+### Git Workflow and Branching Strategy

+We follow a feature branch workflow for all development:

+1. **Main Branch**: The main development branch (initial-implementation)
+2. **Feature Branches**: Create a new branch for each task/feature using the pattern `feature/task-name`
+3. **Pull Requests**: Create a PR when a feature is complete
+4. **Code Review**: Review code before merging back to the main branch
+5. **Testing**: Ensure all tests pass before merging

+This approach isolates changes, facilitates code reviews, and maintains a clean project history.

 ### GitHub Commit Milestones

 To ensure regular tracking and versioning of our progress, we will commit to GitHub at the following milestones: